-In Kansas, LLCs need to file an annual report, also known as a statement of information, to remain in good standing.
+In Kansas, LLCs need to file a Kansas annual report, also known as a statement of information, to remain in good standing.
 Reports are due by April 15th and the fee is $55.

-Starting an LLC in Kansas is a straightforward process, but it does take time and involves several fee payments.
-To make sure you’re in full compliance with the law, you might want to consult an attorney or hire an online service such as LegalZoom.
+Starting an LLC in Kansas is a straightforward process, but it does take time and involves several filing fees.
+Here are the costs associated with starting an LLC in Kansas.
+To make sure you’re in full compliance with the law, you might want to consult an attorney or hire an online LLC formation service.
 The last thing you want is for your newly created LLC to run afoul of the law and face fines or other restrictions.

 Kansas LLC FAQs